Welcome to all visitors - Tourists, Seekers and Pilgrims

 - Simple, quiet and unpretentious, with the presence of the Divine;

-- Can potentially be in places of worship, gardens, ruins, open air space, holy wells, etc.;
+- Places of worship, gardens, ruins, open spaces, holy wells, etc.;

 - Welcoming and inclusive.